What is debris?

 UNEP initial quantification of demolition waste in Aghdam district, Azerbaijan was used to develop five scenarios for managing the nearly 3 million Tonnes of debris generated by the conflict in this region.

-The work of UNEP on disaster and conflict debris management is made possible by generous support from Japan and the Swedish International Development Agency.
+The work of UNEP on disaster and conflict debris management is made possible by generous support from the Government of Japan and the Swedish International Development Agency (SIDA).

 Resources and examples of UNEP support